MitraClip is a breakthrough innovation for mitral valve patients.

 In mitral regurgitation (MR) blood leaks backward to the heart caused by failure of the heart’s mitral valve leaflets to close tightly.
 This means that less blood is pumped out of the heart to supply the body.
 If the amount of MR is small and does not progress, the backward leak has no significant consequences.
 If significant (moderate to severe) MR is present, the left ventricle must work harder to keep up with the body’s demands for oxygen-rich blood.
 Over time, the heart muscle undergoes a series of changes to maintain this increased demand, depending upon the amount of blood that is regurgitated and how the heart responds to the regurgitated blood.

 Mitral valve prolapse –mitral valve leaflet tissue is deformed and elongated so that the leaflets do not come together normally.
 Other types of heart disease – MR can develop as a result of other types of heart diseases, such as after a heart attack or other causes of heart muscle injury.
 Congenital heart abnormality.

 The Mitraclip repair procedure involves the following steps:

-1. Vein puncture and guide catheter insertion Prior to sterile draping, a plate and a lift are placed under and over the right lower extremity respectively.
-From the femoral venous (femoral vein ) puncture, a TEE guided trans-septal puncture of the septum is performed using a standard kit with the needle, a dilator and a sheath.
-After successful septal puncture, the sheath is parked in the left atrium.
+1. Vein puncture and guide catheter insertion Prior to sterile draping, a plate, and a lift are placed under and over the right lower extremity respectively.
+From the femoral venous (femoral vein ) puncture, a TEE guided trans-septal puncture of the septum is performed using a standard kit with the needle, a dilator, and a sheath.
+After a successful septal puncture, the sheath is parked in the left atrium.
 The femoral vein entry site is dilated with a dilator

 5. The steerable guide catheter is removed and groin access is closed.